1. What are the deadlines for application to the department?

 3. Would coming to the department with an MA degree reduce my required coursework for the PhD program?

-Students may apply for up to 30 credits from an MA to the PhD.
+Students may transfer up to 30 credits from an MA to the PhD.
 Substitutions for required course work may be made with approval.
 Students should contact the graduate recorder for detailed information.

 1. When should I start planning to apply?

-Ideally, you should begin the application process (inquiring with the department, researching outside funding opportunities such as Fulbright, taking the TOEFL) an year before you plan to start the program.
+Ideally, you should begin the application process (inquiring with the department, researching outside funding opportunities such as Fulbright, taking the TOEFL or IELTS) a year before you plan to start the program.
 The deadline for RECEIPT of completed international application packages is the 1st of December.

 2. Where can I get more information on admissions and being a student at IU?